kantale/BME_17/exercises.md

 This function creates a list with 10.000 random integers from 100 to 10.000

 Create a function that takes as argument a list similar to the one returned by `f`.
-The function should return the maximum sum of digits for all numbers in the argument.
+The function should return an integer which is the maximum sum of digits for all numbers in the argument.

 ### 9